aimms/documentation/platform/sdk.rst

 Version 1.4.2.90
 ++++++++++++++++
-The linux SDK server no longer ships with the stdc++ libraries, they are assumed to be on the system.
+The Linux SDK server no longer ships with the stdc++ libraries, they are assumed to be on the system.

 Version 1.4.2